utdata/icj-class/sass/sass-03.md

 ![sass-bullet-list.png](../images/sass-bullet-list.png)

-- Make the list of shows a bulleted list.
+1. Make the list of shows a bulleted list.
 (Style of your choice.)
-- Make sure the bullets line up vertically with the video on the page.
+1. Make sure the bullets line up vertically with the video on the page.

-One challenge ... make sure you don't _add_ bullets to the list items in the nav.
+**Of note:** Make sure you don't _add_ bullets to the list items in the nav.

 ## File names and paths